A timelapse of driving our RV, a Tiffin Allegro Bus motorhome, 324 miles from Mitchell to Custer, South Dakota.

 - Didn’t need to disconnect toad, and didn’t, since only one night

-- Somewhat level site; high on driver side and back; used hydraulic leveling, since on concrete
+- Somewhat level site; used air leveling, since only one night

-- Concrete driveway about 60 feet long by 10 feet wide
+- Gravel driveway about 80 feet long by 10 feet wide

 - Clean site